elixir-lang/elixir/lib/elixir/pages/mix-and-otp/genserver.md

 ## GenServer callbacks

 A GenServer is a process that invokes a limited set of functions under specific conditions.
-When we used an `Agent`, we would keep both the client code and the server code side by side, like this:
+When we used a `Agent`, we would keep both the client code and the server code side by side, like this:

 ```elixir
 def put(bucket, key, value) do